-The effects of the Soviet Union’s break-up 25 years ago are still felt in Central Asia.
-The 1990s saw a total economic restructuring, resulting in widespread unemployment, family breakdown and institutional collapse.
+The effects of the Soviet Union’s breakup 30 years ago are still felt across Central Asia.
+The 1990s saw a total economic restructuring, resulting in widespread unemployment and institutional collapse.
 Independent states lacking in natural resources have struggled to recover and build a viable economic model.